Omnichannel vs Multichannel Support: What’s the Difference?

 0 Define how customer data, conversation history, and AI usage will be handled.
 Omnichannel support creates more connected context, so teams need clarity on privacy, permissions, and whether support data is exposed to third-party AI training.

 1 Unify customer records and identity across channels.
 You cannot create continuity if each channel treats the same customer as a separate case.
+Platform choice shapes how easy this is — the best customer support software for 2026 compares which platforms handle unified customer identity and cross-channel history most effectively for SaaS teams.

 2 Centralize conversation history in one shared timeline or inbox.
 Agents need context at handoff, not after another round of questions.